celo-org/celo-monorepo/packages/docs/developer-resources/contractkit/usage.md

 # ContractKit Usage

-The following are some examples of the capabilities of the `ContractKit`
+The following are some examples of the capabilities of the `ContractKit`, assuming it is already connected to a node.

 ## Setting Default Tx Options